 - If you are noticing any of these signs in your loved one, don’t hesitate to reach out for help

 Predictive Signs of Addiction

 There is no way to predict with certainty who will and who won’t, but here are some known risk factors:

 - First used drugs before age 15.
 The chances of later addiction multiply when a person is exposed to drugs at an early age.

-- Presence of mental illness like anxiety or depression – people will attempt to self-medicate away their negative feelings by using drugs
+- Presence of mental health issues like anxiety or depression.
+People will attempt to self-medicate away their negative feelings by using drugs.

-- A family history of drug use and/or addiction – there is a genetic component to some addiction
+- A family history of drug use and addiction.
+There is a genetic component to some addictions.

-- History of physical abuse or emotional trauma – drugs are used to numb the persistent pain and shame
+- History of physical abuse or emotional trauma.
+Drugs are often used to numb the persistent pain and shame.

 - Peers who use drugs.

 What to Do If You’re Concerned About a Loved One